• Skip to primary navigation

 Does caramel iced coffee have caffeine?

-Yes, if you want to make this recipe with less caffeine, you can use decaffeinated coffee.
+Yes, regular coffee has caffeine.
+If you want to make this recipe with less caffeine, you can use decaffeinated coffee.

 What is a coffee with caramel called?